neulab/InterpretEval/README.md

 - Run: `./run_task_ner.sh`.
 The analysis results will be generated on the path `output_tensorEval/ner/your_model_name/`.

-#### 4.2.3 Note:
-- **More than two result files are required.**  Because comparative-diagnosis is to compare the strengths and weaknesses of the model architectures and pre-trained knowledge between two or more models, it is necessary to input as least two model results.

-- **The result file must include three columns of words, true-tags, and predicted-tags, separated by space.** If your result file is not in the required format, you can modify the function `read_data()` in file `tensorEvaluation-ner.py` to adaptive to your format.

-#### 4.2.3 Analysis and diagnosis your own model.

 ```
    Notably, so far, our system only supports limited tasks and datasets,
    we're extending them currently!
 ```

+#### 4.2.3 Generate the HTML code
+As the introduction in the section 4.2.2, we have generated the analysis results on the path `output_tensorEval/ner/your_model_name/`.
+Next, we will generate the HTM code base on the analysis results on the path `output_tensorEval/ner/your_model_name/`.
+In the `./run_task_ner.sh`, the codes after `#run pdflatex .tex` are use to generate the HTML code.
+Before run `./run_task_ner.sh`, you need to make sure that you have installed the `texlive` and `poppler`.

+Other illustrations of the `./run_task_ner.sh` code are as follows:

+- `genFig.py` is used to generate the `latex` codes about the analysis charts (e.g. bar-chart, heatmap).

+- `pdflatex $file.tex` generate a figure with `.pdf` format based on the latex code.

+- `pdftoppm -png $file.pdf` convert the figure with `.pdf` into the `.png` format.

+- `genHtml.py` generates the HTML code that arranges the analysis figures and tables.

+#### 4.2.4 Note:
+- **More than two result files are required.**  Because comparative-diagnosis is to compare the strengths and weaknesses of the model architectures and pre-trained knowledge between two or more models, it is necessary to input as least two model results.

+- **The result file must include three columns of words, true-tags, and predicted-tags, separated by space.** If your result file is not in the required format, you can modify the function `read_data()` in file `tensorEvaluation-ner.py` to adaptive to your format.